Rookout/docs/docs/jvm-setup.md

 The following Java versions are supported: 7 (7u111+), 8 (8u74+), 11 (11u4+), 13, 17.

-The following languages are supported: Java, Scala, Kotlin, Groovy, ColdFusion, and Clojure.

-If your version or language is not mentioned above, please let us know at {@inject: supportEmail}.
+If your version is not mentioned above, please let us know at {@inject: supportEmail}.

 ## Dependencies